-Dates are September 6, 13, 20, 27 and October 4 starting at 6 pm on each of these dates.
+Dates are April 10, 17, 24, May 1 and 8 starting at 6 pm on each of these dates.

 All players need to supply their own equipment: clubs, balls, tees, and glove.

-The goal of this program is for participant to learn the game of golf, understand the rules and etiquette of the game, and to have fun.
-The #1 issue from year to year is “pace of play”.
-It is imperative that we keep the players moving along through their rounds of play.
-To assist with this, we must have a parent volunteer to walk with each group.
+For the Summer Rec League, the #1 issue from year to year is “pace of play”.
+It is imperative that we keep the players moving along to avoid overly long rounds.
+To assist with this, we ask that a parent volunteer walk with each group.
 Their role is to encourage the players, while making sure they keep moving.
-This is achieved by limited practice swings, being at their ball ready to hit, playing “ready golf”, and following the rules set forth by the Director of the program.
+This is achieved by limiting practice swings, being at their ball ready to hit, playing “ready golf”, and following the rules set forth by the Director of the program.
 Further, if a player is struggling, the player will be encouraged to pick up their ball and drop where other players have advanced to.